t6d/active_operation/README.md

 ```

 To execute an operation, instantiate it and invoke the `#call` method.
-As a result, this method will return the operation's output, which is also available through the `#output` method.
+This method will return the operation's output, which is also available through the `#output` method.
-For convenience, operations also expose a `.call` class method, which instantiates the operation, runs it and returns the its output.
+For convenience, operations also expose a `.call` class method, which instantiates the operation, runs it and returns its output.

 Operations go through different states during their lifecycle.
 After executing an operation, the state can be used for branching purposes.